kenleyyy/Random-Password-Generator-/README.md

 Installation
 Clone the repository
-Run the application in vscode using github desktop
+Run the application in vscode using github desktop *click "run python file" instead of just running it

 Usage
 Open the application: